dodona-edu/programmeursleerling/chapters/21 operator overloading/01 the idea behind operator overloading/description/description.en.md

 a concept that allows a function to have different results depending on the type of its arguments.
 Polymorphism is often hailed as one of the powerful features of object orientation.

+[^11]: Quaternions are an extension of complex numbers.
+They consist of
+    4-dimensional numbers, with a real factor and three imaginary factors called `i`, `j`, and `k`, with specific definitions for the multiplication of these factors.
+Details are not important for this book, they are just an example of numbers that are not native to Python.